 In the meantime, several folks took branches and submitted pull requests that provided support the newer versions of Rail, Formtastic and Bootstrap.
 I thank them for this!

 However, even as I was writing the original version of Formtastic Bootstrap I was unhappy with how it was put together and none of the changes that have been offerred address these issues.
 Of course, no one could know this because I've never stated this publicly.

 Through the Summer of 2012 I have been working on Formtastic Bootstrap v2.0.
 This will support Rails 3.2, Fortastic 2.2 and Bootstrap 2.x.

 The progress is going slowly.
 I only have a couple of hours to work on it every few weeks.
 I do not have a stated release date.
 (I thought I would be done by the end of July at one point.)

 I will push a branch soon which will have the current state of my work.
 It will be work in progress (i.e. you shouldn't point your Gemfile at it!)
 However, you should have some idea of how things are progressing from that branch.

 One goal is to try and play more nicely with Formtastic so that it will be easier to respond to the changes made in that project in the future.
 I am also updating the Formtastic Bootstrap test suite with Formtastic's.

-I’m trying to restructure the code so it is clearer how they produce Bootstrap-friendly markup.
+I'm trying to restructure the code so it is clearer how it produces Bootstrap-friendly markup.

 The additional challenge is that the mapping between Formtastic's generated output and what Bootstrap is expecting is less clear.
 It is taking me longer to figure out what to do in each particular instance.
 (This is made more difficult by the fact I am away from the work for weeks at a time.)
 Bootstrap has also added a lot more features.